jbtrahin/soccer_masters/README.md

 7. Connect Machine Learning script to database.
 8. Collect outcome of model and store in database.
 9. Build front end (bootstrap template) to display results in a user-friendly way.
-10. Build a Javascript app that compares model output to actual live results to evaluate model performances.

 ## Resources
 - Software/Toolkit: Visual Studio Code 1.39.0, Jupyter Notebook 6.0.3, Heroku 7.0.0, Flask 1.1.1, SQLAlchemy 1.3.9